The Complete 2026 Fire Horse Year Home Feng Shui Guide

 • soften the room rather than making it more intense

-If the bedroom also sits in a weak or unstable part of the layout, keeping it calm becomes even more important.
+If the bedroom also sits in a weak or unstable part of the layout, keeping it calm becomes even more critical.

 Living rooms: momentum is good, visual chaos is not

-The living room tends to magnify Fire Horse energy very quickly.
-A room can feel “active” but still be messy, noisy, and mentally tiring.
+The living room magnifies Fire Horse energy fast.
+A room can feel "active" but still be messy, noisy, and mentally draining.

 The best corrections usually come from: